Anisotropic supercurrent due to inhomogeneous magnetization in ferromagnet/superconductor junctions: Introduction

-Recently, the interplay between superconductivity and ferromagnetism has received much attention.\cite{Buzdin,Bergeret,Wang,Eschrig} In particular, generation of spin-triplet pairing in ferromagnet/superconductor junction is of paramount importance.\cite{Bergeret2} Equal-spin triplet pairing emerges due to spin flip scattering in ferromagnetic multilayer or inhomogeneous ferromagnet.
+The interplay between superconductivity and ferromagnetism has received much attention.\cite{Buzdin,Bergeret,Wang,Eschrig,Takahashi,Blamire,Linder2,Eschrig2,Beckmann,Sidorenko} In particular, generation of spin-triplet pairing in ferromagnet/superconductor junction is of paramount importance.\cite{Bergeret2} Equal-spin triplet pairing emerges due to spin flip scattering in ferromagnetic multilayer or inhomogeneous ferromagnet.
 Spin-polarized supercurrent, carried by equal-spin triplet pairing, is a new ingredient for spintronics applications.
-Recent experiments have successfully demonstrated the presence of spin-triplet pairing by observing Josephson current through strong ferromagnet.\cite{Keizer,Khaire,Robinson} Up to now, in ferromagnetic Josephson junctions, longitudinal Josephson current has been investigated.\cite{Bergeret3,Golubov,Alidoust}
+Several experiments have successfully demonstrated the presence of spin-triplet pairing by observing Josephson current through strong ferromagnet.\cite{Keizer,Khaire,Robinson} In ferromagnetic Josephson junctions, longitudinal Josephson current has been investigated\cite{Eschrig2,Bergeret3,Golubov,Eschrig4,Asano,Eschrig3,Alidoust}.
+More recently, transverse (Hall) Josephson current has been predicted in ferromagnetic Josephson junctions which stems from triplet superconductivity\cite{Yokoyama} or spin orbit couplings\cite{Linder3,Malshukov,Costa}.

-The Hall effect in ferromagnet has been discussed intensively in the context of anomalous Hall effect. \cite{Nagaosa} The anomalous Hall effect arises from non-trivial spin structure, which is associated with the spin Berry phase effect. \cite{Ye,Taguchi,Ohgushi,Tatara,Onoda} It is shown that the Hall conductivity contains the terms steming from non-trivial spin configurations such as vector spin chirality ${\bf{S}}_i \times {\bf{S}}_j$ \cite{Taguchi2} and scalar spin chirality ${\bf{S}}_i \cdot ({\bf{S}}_j \times {\bf{S}}_k )$ \cite{Tatara}, where ${\bf{S}}_i$ is localized spin with position $i$.
-Motivated by these studies, in this paper, we consider transverse Josephson effect driven by non-trivial magnetic structure under phase gradient.
-Since phase is odd in time-reversal, the magnetic structure manifested in transverse Josephson effect becomes essentially different from that in the anomalous Hall effect.
+The Hall effect in ferromagnet has been discussed intensively in the context of anomalous Hall effect. \cite{Nagaosa} The anomalous Hall effect arises from non-trivial spin structure, which is associated with the spin Berry phase effect. \cite{Ye,Taguchi,Ohgushi,Tatara,Onoda} It is shown that the Hall conductivity contains the terms steming from non-trivial spin configurations such as vector spin chirality ${\bf{S}}_i \times {\bf{S}}_j$ \cite{Taguchi2} and scalar spin chirality ${\bf{S}}_i \cdot ({\bf{S}}_j \times {\bf{S}}_k )$ \cite{Tatara}, where ${\bf{S}}_i$ is a localized spin with position $i$.
+Non-trivial spin structures also give rise to dissipationless spin current\cite{Chandra,Konig,Lee,Nogueira,Bruno,Takeuchi,Sonin,Chen}.
+Motivated by these studies, in this paper, we consider transverse supercurrent driven by non-trivial magnetic structure under phase gradient.
+Since the phase is odd in time-reversal, the magnetic structure manifested in transverse supercurrent becomes essentially different from that in the anomalous Hall effect.